One Day in Siem Reap – An Itinerary for a Perfect Day in Temple Town

 AFTERNOON IN SIEM REAP

-After the cooking class, have your tuk tuk driver take you to nearby Road 60 for a slow trundle down the centre of this locals-only market cum eat street, then have him drive to the parallel side lane and drop you at the start of the kid’s amusement park.
+If you’re up for a local experience, have your tuk tuk driver take you to Road 60 for a slow trundle down the centre of this locals-only market-cum-eat street, then have him drive to the parallel side lane and drop you at the start of the kid’s amusement park.
 Tell him you’ll meet him at the other end.
-Work up an appetite again with a walk to take in the smoky stalls of Cambodian barbecued meats, families picnicking on mats as they dig into their hot-pots, and the stall after stall selling colourful floral pyjamas.
+Work up an appetite again with a walk to take in the smoky stalls of Cambodian barbecued meats, families picnicking on mats as they dig into hot-pots, and stall after stall selling colourful floral pyjamas.
 Go on, buy a pair, you know you want to.

 SUNDOWNERS IN SIEM REAP

 At 5pm make a beeline for Asana, a bar in Siem Reap’s last traditional wooden house in the heart of the old town where we recommend you snag a swinging lounge and recline on the recycled rice sack cushions for a bit.
 Order one of owner Pari’s Khmer cocktails, mixed from local herbs, spices and roots.
 If you have longer than one day in Siem Reap then return for the fun Asana cocktail making class.